makoto/ensworklogs/DNSPROVEJS.md

 		- __done__ claim to registrar with proof
 			- __done__ keep getting `Error: Given parameter is not bytes: "_ensmatokenxyz,"` errors when trying to send with `registrar.methods.claim(dns.hexEncodeName("_ens.matoken.xyz."), proof).send();` using web3 1.0 => Had to pass everything as hex which I didin't for proof.
 			__ __done__ getting `revert` => it was for 2 reasons. first, root tld had to be changed from `test` to `xyz`, and second proof rrdata had to contain `a=address` where address is the contract owner of the address which is claiming the domain for.
-	- __here__ Define interface to set ownership.
+	- Define interface to set ownership.
-		- Should dnsprove-js wrap resolver and ens as well?
+		- Make separate npm library for dnsregistrar (separate from smart contract)
+		- Convert current integration test from jest to truffle to remove contract address dependencies
+			- __here__ currently getting problem of using web3 1.0 (to decouple library from truffle) within truffle test environment (web3 1.0 method calls is returning empty value for some reason)
+		- Include dnsprover into dnsregistrar
 -  __WIP__ Writing Unit tests
 	- Investigate better way to  mock calls to smart contract
 	- Investigate what is the good way to test recursive calls.